d-wiltshire/FDA-Import-Refusals/README.md

 *Work in progress*

-In this repository, I will use the ETL process (in Python/Jupyter Notebooks) to transform the FDA Compliance Dashboard dataset "Import Refusals" to create visualizations in a dashboard in Power BI.
+In this repository, I will use the ETL process (in Python/Jupyter Notebooks) to transform the FDA Compliance Dashboard dataset "Import Refusals".
+The goal of this repository is cleaning the data in order to visualize options not currently found in the existing Compliance Dashboard.

-The Import Refusals compliance dashboard can be found here: https://datadashboard.fda.gov/ora/cd/imprefusals.htm
+The Import Refusals compliance dashboard (with visualizations) can be found here: https://datadashboard.fda.gov/ora/cd/imprefusals.htm

 The full dataset as it is presented on that site, along with the reference guide for the column "Section Charges," are included in the Resources folder here.